dg1223/sql-basics/README.md

 **Edge case**

 When finding the earliest or most recent events or smallest, you can use MIN().
-However, on the  there is an edge case where you may end up with ties.
-For example, if multiple orders were placed on exactly the same second or even microsecond (can easily happen on Amazon on Black Friday or Boxing Day for example with a few hundred million orders are placed in a single day), then simply finding the earliest or most recent event will only show 1 result and omit the rest.
-It's not factually correct though.
-To find all such orders, you can use the RANK() OVER (ORDER BY ) window function and retain all orders with Rank = 1.
-It's an advanced concept (L7) but is useful to accommodate such edge cases.
+However, there is an edge case where you may end up with ties.
+For example, if multiple orders were placed on exactly the same second or even microsecond (can easily happen on Amazon on Black Friday or Boxing Day with a millions of orders placed on a single day), then trying to find the earliest or most recent event will show only 1 result and omit the rest.
+However, it's not correct.
+To find all such orders, you can use the `RANK() OVER (ORDER BY )` window function and retain all orders with `rank = 1`.

 ### **HAVING**